-John says if we have "endurance" and "keep God's commands" we will not only avoid hell, but be rewarded with heaven.
-Look at the contrast in v13.
-Those that deny Christ suffer, but those "who die in the Lord from now on" will "rest from their labors, since their work follows them."
+John says if we have "endurance" and "keep God's commands," we will avoid hell and be rewarded with heaven.

+Look at the contrast in v.
+13. Those who deny Christ suffer, but those "who die in the Lord from now on" will "rest from their labors, since their works follow them."